 Mobile websites lag in UX, and native apps require almost too much effort from the user.
 Both prevent user acquisition when users are feeling impulsive to access an app.
 Progressive web apps (PWA), come into the picture and uniquely solve this dilemma.
 For a PWA, developers don’t write code for different platforms, and neither do they publish it on different app-stores.
 Users get a prompt to install a PWA when they visit the URL of such websites.
-PWAs are a great choice for apps which need to be less resource-intensive and have few key features.
+PWAs are a great choice for apps that need to be less resource-intensive and have a few key features.

 14. Cross-platform development: